woooosang/pr-website/content/posts/different-types-of-build-systems.md

 draft = true
 +++

-Recently, I was working on a project at work that involved the implementation of a build system in Bazel for a large NodeJS application.
+Recently, I was working on a project of implementing a build system in Bazel for a large NodeJS application.

 ## Task-Based Build Systems {#task-based-build-systems}